Docker compose

 Advanced Configuration: H2 Database Persistence (Important)

 By default, the open-source version uses an in-memory H2 database.
-This means data (including API configs, user accounts, etc.) will be lost when the container stops or restarts.
+Consequently, all data, including API configurations and user accounts, will be lost when the container stops or restarts.

 To retain data permanently (known as “persistence”), follow the steps below to store the database files on your host machine.